 In [2] authors have proposed an equation with several parameters to measure whether computation offloading to cloud would save energy or not.
 These parameters are in this paper, the authors discussed various parameters such as network bandwidth, cloud-processing speed, device processing speed, the number of transferred bytes, and the energy consumption of a smartphone when it is in idle, processing and communicating states.
 However, we found that authors did not experiment their work in a real offloading framework.

 In paper [7] authors proposed ThinkAir which is a computation offloading system that is similar to MAUI and Cloudclone.
 ThinkAir does not only focus on the offloading efficiency but also on the elasticity and scalability of the cloud side; it boosts the power of mobile cloud computing through parallelizing method execution using multiple virtual machine images.
-In Papers [8], [9] and [10] Authors have concentrated on Adaptive Learning of Offloading Decision Engines.
+In papers [8], [9] and [10] authors have concentrated on adaptive learning and proposed offloading decision engines based on machine learning techniques.
 We have studied some of their strategies in later part of this thesis so that we can compare our methods.

 ‘Smartphone Energizer’ [9] is a supervised learning-based technique for energy efficient computation offloading.
 In this work, authors propose an adaptive, and context-aware offloading technique that uses Support Vector Regression (SVR) and several contextual features to predict the remote execution time and energy consumption then takes the offloading decision.
 The decision is taken so that offloading is guaranteed to optimize both the response time and energy consumption.
 Smartphone Energizer Client (SEC) initially starts in the learning mode, in which it extracts the different network, device, and application features and stores them after each service invocation.
 After each local service invocation, the Smartphone Energizers profiler stores the context parameters, which include the service identifier, input size, and output size along with the consumed energy and time during service execution.
 When the number of local service invocations exceeds the local learning capacity, the SEC switches to the remote execution by checking if there's a reachable offloading server, then the service will be installed on the server (for the first time only) and will be executed remotely, otherwise it will be executed locally.